-I’m on a summer dessert kick and I started thinking about kheer because it’s such a great cooling dessert that deserves to be veganized.
+I’m on a summer dessert kick, so I started thinking about kheer – because it’s such a great cooling dessert that deserves to be veganized.
 I’ve made kheer oatmeal, but I had never made proper kheer.

 Kheer is an Indian rice pudding flavored with cardamom that’s speckled with nuts and raisins.
 One of the things I like about it is that the rice breaks down to make it creamier than the typical American rice pudding.

 It’s ridiculously easy and nutritious when you use brown rice and nondairy milk.
 In fact, I had it for my breakfast every morning this week.
 I like the idea of making a batch of this on Sunday and just grabbing a portion to take with me to work each morning.

 - 1 cup (185 g) long grain brown rice

 - 6 cups (1448 ml) nondairy milk (I used So Delicious Unsweetened Coconut milk)

 - ½ cup (73 g) slivered or chopped almonds (pistachios and/or cashews work great too)

 - sweetener to taste - I used 2 small packets of stevia and about 2 tablespoons of agave nectar - you can use regular sugar, brown rice syrup, etc.